Lazarusphp/LazarusDb/Sqlmanager.md

 $query = Database::GenerateSql($sql,[":name"=>"Jack"]);
 ```

-The Data passed as an array will pass directly to the GenerateSql() method and will not use the WithParam() method
+The Data passed as an array will pass directly to the GenerateQuery() method and will not use the WithParam() method

 Please note although not advised, you can also Pass a direct sql statment without any Binding